 }

-4. Add the node to voting configuration exclusions.
+4. Add the departing node to the voting configuration exclusions list.

 $ curl -sS -D - -o /dev/null -X POST "http://localhost:9200/_cluster/voting_config_exclusions?node_names=node-03&timeout=1m"